What you should know before getting a payday loan.

 If you’ve already taken out a payday loan, you may have the right to cancel it.
 You can always do so within one day of taking out the loan.
 You may even be able to cancel the loan outside of the one-day cooling-off period if the lender didn’t cross their t’s and dot their i’s.
 See our guidance on cancelling a payday loan.

-What you need to know when borrowing money from a friend or relative.
+Avoid problems when borrowing from a friend or relative.

-How to prevent problems when you lend money to a friend or family.
+How to prevent problems when you lend money.

 Key things to watch for in getting a mortgage.

-Your rights and options if you’re having difficulty paying your mortgage.
+Your rights if you're falling behind on your mortgage.

-Your rights and options if you're having difficulty paying your student loan.
+Your rights and options in paying your student loan.